 - No insurance

-They receive thousands of applications with over 200 awards in the past 2 years
+- They receive thousands of applications and have awarded over 200 awards in the past two years.

-What makes you a good candidate for the program?
+What makes you a good candidate for the NHSC scholarship?

 - Being able to demonstrate that you can complete the program

 - Demonstrated commitment to practicing in underserved areas